d-bl/GroundForge/docs/mix4snow/index.md

 ![](capture-extract.svg?align=right)
 On the right the first repeat of the [default](?) template: four groups of stitches with three pairs.
-The groups in this example reconstructs a double hexagonal ring pair with an arbitrary snowflake.
+The groups in this example reconstruct a double hexagonal ring pair with an arbitrary snowflake.
 The colors of the groups match the hexagons below and the thread diagram.
 The pair diagram has a [color code] that caters for unorthodox stitches.